-It is...the only gift you will get this Christmas.
-And it is the only one you will give.
+IT IS...the only gift you will get this Christmas, and the only gift you will receive.

 It is why a pair of socks wrapped in green paper sounds so much like a dinosaur when shaken by a small boy.

 It is a middle-aged man, teeth gritted and face darkly red, trying to remain nonchalant as a nubile young sales lady holds up two lacy undergarments and asks him to guess which one will fit his wife.

 It is what makes him answer: "The small one."

 It is the vaccination protecting a child's belief in Santa from the sound of familiar voices in the attic on Christmas Eve.

 It is the scent of a crib warmed by a sleeping baby.
 It is the accompanying memory loss that makes a mother of teenaged children lean over that crib and wish she could do it again.

 It is why the street person's hunger makes him sad instead of angry.
 And why the five-dollar bill you hurriedly shove into his shaking hand will be spent on a single Big Mac and a 12-pack of Milwaukee's Best.